Sisu S-321: Engine

 Those pre-series units which were based on Volvo LV-66 were powered by six-in-line, OHV type Penta DC engines.
-According to Volvo data the displacement is 4 097 cm³ and output 75 horsepower; SAT had exaggerated these figures to 4 100 cm³ and 84 horsepower on its brochures.
-The serial produced units based on LV-71 and LV-72 had a six-cylinder side-valve 3 266-cm³ Penta EB that produced 65 horsepower at 3000 1/min.
+According to Volvo data the displacement is 4,097 cm³ and output 75 horsepower; SAT had exaggerated these figures to 4,100 cm³ and 84 horsepower on its brochures.
+The serial produced units based on LV-71 and LV-72 had a six-cylinder side-valve 3,266-cm³ Penta EB that produced 65 horsepower at 3000 1/min.
 The Penta's were expensive but they had a good reputation.

 In 1934 SAT started using domestic Olympia engines produced by Suomen Moottoritehdas in Vaasa.
-The six-cylinder OHV in-line engine displacement was 3 660 cm³ and the type was developed from a marine engine.
+The six-cylinder OHV in-line engine displacement was 3,660 cm³ and the type was developed from a marine engine.
 Although modern on paper, the engines caused later several technical problems.

 Cabin

 The design of the first seven cabins used on the pre-series lorry models originate from the preceding company Autokoritehdas.
 They were American style with a vertical windscreen and a visor and mounted also on other chassis than Sisu's.
 The first serial-produced Sisu's got domestic produced radiator which was slightly higher than the one delivered by Volvo.
 Therefore, the production series bonnet front end is slightly higher compared to that of the pre-series.
 Also the Volvo-delivered headlights were replaced by Bosch products in the serial production.
 The S-323D's produced for the Logistics Battalion were equipped with extra large headlights.
 The army vehicles also had a bracket for spare wheel between the cabin and platform.

 Later an own cabin was designed for the production models and these ones were also sold to the Finnish representative of Volvo.
-Since the beginning all body panels were produced by SAT although the bonnet and front wings are evidently heavily inspired by those of Volvo.
+Since the beginning all body panels were produced by SAT although the bonnet and front wings were evidently heavily inspired by those of Volvo.

 Chassis

 At the beginning the frame was produced by Volvo but later they were supplied by Crichton-Vulcan.
-The wheelbase of S-321 is 3 400 mm, S-322 4 100 mm and S-323 is with 3 800 mm.
-Also S-324 with wheelbase of 4 600 mm appears on some early brochures, but there is no evidence that a single unit was ever produced.
+The wheelbase of S-321 is 3,400 mm, S-322 4,100 mm and S-323 is with 3,800 mm.
+Also S-324 with wheelbase of 4,600 mm appears on some early brochures, but there is no evidence that a single unit was ever produced.
 Vehicles of the pre-series had a larger front wheel bearing cap than the serial produced units.
 The tyres were produced by Englebert.

 The braking system was modern since the beginning: Sisu's were equipped with all-wheel hydraulic Lockheed brakes.